-Benefits to the school;
+Benefits to the school or organisation;

-- Enables the school to review their policies under the "Carer's Recognition Act 2004" WA legislation to ensure they are delivering a best practice approach. - Empowers schools to encourage young carer students to remain engaged in school increasing attendance, education outcomes and overall opportunities. - Raises awareness of young carers and their needs, which reduces stigma and encourages young carers to build a positive relationship and seek help from the school. - The school will receive personalised support from the Carers WA Young Carer team and resources that will support young carer policy, promotion and peer support.
+- Enables the school/organisation to review their policies under the "Carer's Recognition Act 2004" to ensure they are delivering a best practice approach. - Empowers schools/organisation to encourage young carer students to remain engaged in school and community, increasing attendance, education outcomes and overall opportunities. - Raises awareness of young carers and their needs, which reduces stigma and encourages young carers to build a positive relationship and seek help from the school. - The school/organisation will receive support from the Carers WA Young Carer team and resources that will support young carer policy, promotion and peer support.